Hofer-Julian/julianhofer.eu/src/content/docs/blog/2025/nushell.md

 We will produce a script that does that as well using Nu.
 You can follow my instructions in your terminal or within your favorite editor.
-Many editors support Nu's integrated language server, after saving, you just run `nu script.nu`
+Many editors support Nu's integrated language server.
+After saving, you just run `nu script.nu`

 I will use the [Pixi](https://pixi.sh/latest/) repository, but any other repository with enough community engagement will do as well.